We Redesigned Our Website: Here’s What We Learned

 Always make sure you are leveraging quality content within these emails.
 Consider the following questions:

 If you are building brand awareness, your emails would want to focus on educational content about your products and service, ending with an appealing offering.

-Similar to a drip campaign, identifying your target audience is crucial.
-When talking to your audience, you want to make sure that the target audience will be receptive to the type of content you are producing.
+Like a drip campaign, identifying your target audience is crucial.
+When talking to your audience, you want to make sure that the target audience is receptive to the type of content you produce.
 Segment your contact list by relevant information including buyers’ type.

 Similar to drip campaigns, the type of content you deliver to your recipients needs to be quality content.
-The type of content your readers are most interested in should be considered for the deliberating process.
+During the deliberating process, consider the kind of content your readers are most interested in.

 If you are interested in better utilizing your email marketing campaigns and investing more in your digital presence, we’d be happy to talk through strategies specific to your business.